Kaye Scott: Professional boxing career

 Scott made her professional boxing debut on 25 November 2023 with a unanimous decision win over Connie Chan to claim the vacant Australasian female middleweight title.

 In her next bout on 23 March 2024 she won a second title, this time grabbing the vacant Australian female middleweight crown thanks to a majority decision victory against Desley Robinson.

 Scott and Robinson met again on 13 December 2024, with the vacant IBF female middleweight title on the line.
 Robinson won by unanimous decision.

+Unified WBA and WBC middleweight champion

+Scott vs. Curry

 Scott faced Olivia Curry for the vacant WBC and WBA female middleweight titles at Fox Theater in Detroit, Michigan, on 19 September 2025.
 The fight ended in a majority draw with one judge scoring it 98–92 for Scott and the other two a 95–95 draw.

+Scott vs. Curry II

-A rematch between Scott and Curry for the vacant WBA and WBC female middleweight titles is scheduled to take place on 20 December 2025, once again at the Fox Theater.in Detroit on 20 December 2025.
+A rematch between Scott and Curry for the vacant WBA and WBC female middleweight titles was scheduled to take place on 20 December 2025, once again at the Fox Theater in Detroit on 20 December 2025.
+Scott won by majority decision with two of the judges favouring her 98–92 and 97–93 respectively while the third scored the bout a 95–95 draw.

+Scott vs. Shields

+Scott was scheduled to defend her unified WBA and WBC middleweight titles against Claressa Shields at State Farm Arena, Atlanta, Georgia, on 15 August 2026.
+She lost via technical knockout in the sixth round.